Pseudotumor cerebri isn’t as scary as it sounds, but it needs to be treated right away

 Teenagers taking the anti-acne medications tetracycline, Accutane and other oral or topical retinoic acid products also are at higher risk, as are children who are on chronic steroids for other conditions.
 Growth hormone disorders such as acromegaly — enlargement of the face, hands and feet — also may have a pseudotumor connection.

-Does your child have headaches?
+Does your child have blurred vision and headache?

 At Norton Children’s, you’ll find a renowned pediatric neurosciences team that uses some of the most advanced diagnostic systems available for each child.